damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 Adding these three costs together you end up with a number that (hopefully) is smaller than the value of the feature produced.
-So when picking our Next Thing To Do<sup>TM</sup> it's easy to only look at the development cost since it's more tangible, and you already spend time trying to guess it.
+So when picking our Next Thing To Do <sup>TM</sup> it's easy to only look at the development cost since it's more tangible, and you already spend time trying to guess it.

 ## Enter, Waluigi

 In the beginning there was only Mario, and to be able to play two player games, Luigi was created.
 Luigi's purpose is as an accompaniment to Mario.
 Then Mario needed an adversary, so Wario was created.
-Finally with the [release of Mario Tennis](https://en.wikipedia.org/wiki/Waluigi), where double matches could be played and Mario and Luigi being a natural pairing, Wario needed a partner too, so Waluigi was created.
+Finally, with the [release of Mario Tennis](https://en.wikipedia.org/wiki/Waluigi), where double matches could be played and Mario and Luigi being a natural pairing, Wario needed a partner too, so Waluigi was created.
 We've kept going so much that we